 Students with a prior doctoral-level degree (MD, PhD, JD, DDS, or equivalent), and relevant experience, may elect to complete a program that includes 13 courses (58 units).
-The four courses (16 units) not required for these students should be selected in consultation with an advisor and are identified through a waiver petition when students advance to candidacy.

 Students who have recently completed a course that is equivalent to a core Fielding School of Public Health course may take a waiver examination.
 If the student passes the examination, he/she waives only the course requirement, not the units requirement needed for graduation.

 If the thesis option is approved, a thesis committee is established.
 The committee approves the thesis prospectus before students file for advancement to candidacy.
 The thesis must be acceptable to the thesis committee.

 If the comprehensive examination/report plan is approved, a guidance committee of three faculty members is appointed.
 The comprehensive examination consists of an extensive written research report in the major area of study.
 It must be approved by the guidance committee, which also must certify successful completion of all degree requirements.

 Before students begin their first quarter, they will be assigned advisors within the Health Policy and Management Department.
 Advisors approve students' course selections each quarter.
 He or she will also answer questions that students have about the School of Public Health or Health Policy and Management as a field.
 It is strongly suggested students make one 15-minute appointment with their advisors at the beginning of each quarter.